bkarnes/hack3rcon_ctf/README.md

 ## Download a fresh Kali VM:
 [Get Kali](https://www.kali.org/get-kali/#kali-virtual-machines)

+Please note that the script is currently only set up for Kali.
+I'm working on the Parrot version.

 ## Setup your VM:
 Once you've set up your VM and it is ready, run the setup_vm.sh script and it will prep your VM for the SecureWV CTF.
 You will need to set the script as executable before you can run it.
 See the documentation at: <URL>